khattari540750/go-osc-checker/README.md

 ## Configuration

-The application uses a `config.yaml` file for default settings:
+The application uses a `config.yaml` file for multiple sender targets and default settings:

 ```yaml
 app: